Mission and Vision

 CCASS offers science-based, workable solutions and options by:

-- collaborating with practitioners, decision makers, and scientists across the U.S. and internationally
+- collaborating with practitioners, decision makers, and scientists across the U.S. and internationally; and

 - conducting collaborative adaptation planning and implementation projects.